johanhedin/sdrx/README.md

 `sdrx` is a software defined narrow band multi channel AM airband receiver that uses a R820T(2) based RTL-SDR or a Airspy Mini/R2 dongle as it's hardware part.
-It's also a program for experimenting with different SDR implementation aspects as translation, down sampling, filtering, demodulation, interaction between clock domains, threading, audio processing and so on. `sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 35 and on a Raspberry Pi 4 Model B 4GiB running Raspberry Pi OS.
+It's also a program for experimenting with different SDR implementation aspects such as translation, downsampling, filtering, demodulation, interaction between clock domains, threading, audio processing and so on. `sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 35 and on a Raspberry Pi 4 Model B 4GiB running Raspberry Pi OS.
 Audio is played using ALSA.